2016 North Carolina Council of State election

-The North Carolina Council of State elections of 2016 were held on November 8, 2016 to select the ten officers of the North Carolina Council of State.
+The North Carolina Council of State elections of 2016 were held on November 8, 2016, to select the ten officers of the North Carolina Council of State.
 This elections coincided with the presidential election, elections to the House of Representatives, elections to the Senate and state elections to the General Assembly and judiciary.
 Primary elections were held March 15.

 The ten members of the North Carolina Council of State are statewide-elected officers serving four-year terms.
 The pre-election partisan makeup of the Council of State consisted of 6 Democrats and 4 Republicans.
 After the election, the partisan makeup was reversed, with 6 Republicans and 4 Democrats winning.
 Three incumbents were defeated: Governor Pat McCrory (R), Superintendent of Public Education June Atkinson (D), and Commissioner of Insurance Wayne Goodwin (D).

+Additionally, Republicans flipped the Treasurer in an open race from the Democrats, while Democrats held the open Attorney General race.

 Governor

-Republican Pat McCrory, the incumbent, faced Democratic nominee Roy Cooper, the incumbent North Carolina Attorney General, and Libertarian nominee Lon Cecil in the general election.
+Republican Pat McCrory, the incumbent, faced Democratic nominee Roy Cooper, the incumbent North Carolina attorney general, and Libertarian nominee Lon Cecil in the general election.
 Cooper won with 49% of the vote.

-Lieutenant Governor
+Lieutenant governor

-Republican Dan Forest, the incumbent, faced Democratic nominee Linda Coleman, a former Director of the Office of State Personnel, former State Representative and nominee for Lieutenant Governor in 2012, and Libertarian nominee Jacki Cole in the general election.
+Republican Dan Forest, the incumbent, faced Democratic nominee Linda Coleman, a former director of the Office of State Personnel, former state representative and nominee for lieutenant governor in 2012, and Libertarian nominee Jacki Cole in the general election.
 Forest won with more than 51% of the vote.

-Attorney General
+Attorney general

 Democrat Roy Cooper, the incumbent, ran for governor.

-Josh Stein, State Senator and former Deputy Attorney General of North Carolina, was the Democratic nominee for the post, and Buck Newton, another State Senator, was the Republican nominee.
+Josh Stein, state senator and former deputy attorney general of North Carolina, was the Democratic nominee for the post, and Buck Newton, another state senator, was the Republican nominee.
 Stein won with just over 50% of the vote.